 What sales prospecting has to do with it, though?
 As already mentioned, not all leads are equal.
 Whenever a new lead enters the funnel, they show some interest in your product.
 Those who are more likely to become potential customers, though, are your very own prospects.

 How to distinguish them?
 The easiest way is to identify your sales funnel first (which is going to serve multiple purposes anyway), along with clear qualification criteria.
 Surprisingly, 68% of researched B2B organisations have no sales funnel identified.
-If there’s no clear sales process in place, it’s extremely difficult to identify your prospects turn them into long-term customers afterwards.
+If there’s no clear sales process in place, it’s extremely difficult to identify your prospects turn them into long-term customers afterward.

 What also helps is to gather as many details on your leads as possible, as it will help you determine whether they’re going to be ready to purchase anytime soon.
 The ones that are, will simply “deserve” more time and effort from you.

 Similarly to a sales funnel, sales prospecting methods should also be tailored to your business.
-The aim, however, stays the same: to have as many prospects from your new leads as possible, and turn them into paying customers as fast as possible.
+The aim, however, stays the same: to have as many prospects from your new leads as possible and turn them into paying customers as fast as possible.
 In order to make than happen, your sales team should be familiar with at least a few sales prospecting techniques.

 Here are the best sales prospecting methods your team can take advantage of: